SpinalHDL/SpinalTemplateSbt/README.md

 ============
 This repository is a base SBT project added to help non Scala/SBT native people in their first steps.

-Just one important note, you need java 8 / jdk 8 (not 9-10-11).
+Just one important note, you need a java JDK >= 8

 On debian :